Company Overview of Hemobiotech, Inc.

-Hemobiotech, Inc., a biopharmaceutical company, engages in the research and development of human blood substitute technology licensed from Texas Tech University Health Service Center in Texas.
+Hemobiotech, Inc., a biopharmaceutical company, provides research and development of human blood substitute technology licensed from Texas Tech University Health Service Center in Texas.
 It focuses primarily on the development of HemoTech, an oxygen-carrying solution that performs like red blood cells.
-The company was founded in 2001 and is headquartered in Dallas, Texas.
+The company was incorporated in 2003 and is headquartered in Dallas, Texas.

 5001 Spring Valley Road